-No record in the accident book - Can you still claim?
+No record in the accident book - Can I still claim?

-When an accident happens at work or on public premises, the employer or occupier of the premises has a duty to record it.
-This is often done in an approved accident book.
+When an accident happens at work or on public premises, the employer or occupier has a duty to record it in an accident book.
+But what if the accident was not recorded?

-Not only does the accident book help to manage health and safety issues, the book is also important evidence for an injured person when pursuing a claim.
+The accident book helps to manage health and safety issues and is also important evidence for an injured person when pursuing a claim.